Navajo National Monument AZ

 Designation: National Monument

-The Hopi, San Juan Southern Paiute, Zuni, and Navajo people have inhabited the canyons for centuries.
+For centuries, the Hopi, San Juan Southern Paiute, Zuni, and Navajo people have inhabited the canyons.
 Springs fed into farmlands on the canyon floor and homes were built in the natural sandstone alcoves.
 The cliff dwellings of Betatakin, Keet Seel, and Inscription House were last physically occupied around 1300 AD but the villages have a spiritual presence that can still be felt today.

 Weather: